jtablesaw/tablesaw/README.md

 ```
 ### Read and write data from the Tablesaw format

-Once you've imported data, especially large datasets, you can use Tablesaw's own format to save the table.
+Once you've imported data you can use Tablesaw's own disk format to save it.
 In Tablesaw format, reads and writes are an order of magnitude faster than optimized CSV operations.

 ```java